The best air purifiers of 2024, tested for fresher, allergen-free air

 Cost of replacement filters can add up

-Our pick for the best air purifier overall, the MeacoClean CA-HEPA 76x5 is the smallest air purifier we tested to boast an air-quality sensor and smart controls.
-There’s a control panel and display on top, plus colored lights to give a visual indication of air quality - and the machine’s companion app adds remote control, air-quality tracking, scheduling, and even voice control to the offering.
+I was apprehensive that the compact MeacoClean couldn't live up to its immense hype, but it does.
+In fact, it's even better than I expected.
+Of all the models we tested, the catchily named CA-HEPA 76x5 was the smallest air purifier to boast an air-quality sensor and smart controls.
+There’s a control panel and display on top, plus coloured lights to give a visual indication of air quality - and the machine’s companion app adds remote control, air-quality tracking, scheduling, and even voice control to the offering.

-A smart air purifier, it’s also compact and affordable.
-It’s not, however, all that beautiful.
-However, the design is subtle enough to blend in well with your home.
+Some say, this does it all.
+It's smart, compact, and affordable.
+However, what it isn't is stylish.
+Luckily, the design is subtle enough to blend in well with your home.
 What it lacks in looks it makes up for in performance: this model tested well, effectively cleaning the air in a 30m² room.
 Its three-layer filter includes HEPA and activated charcoal to catch microscopic particles and gases.

 The filter will, however, need replacing every six months, so that’s an additional cost to bear in mind.
 Overall, the Meaco is hard to fault, as it's compact, affordable, has great smart controls, and will help you work towards living in a cleaner, healthier, and more sustainable home.

-See our full MeacoClean CA-HEPA 76x5 Wi-Fi air purifier review
+You can find out more in our full MeacoClean CA-HEPA 76x5 Wi-Fi air purifier review.

 2. Dyson Purifier Hot + Cool Formaldehyde